-A brokerage firm is a company that functions as a liaison, buying and selling stocks, bonds, options and other financial products on behalf of their clients.
-Most individual brokers work as part of a larger brokerage firm that pools resources to better serve clients, and many financial services companies will have a brokerage house that is part of their broader services.
+A brokerage firm buys and sells stocks, bonds, options and other financial products on behalf of clients.
+Many brokerages hire individual brokers as a way to pool resources and offer the best service.
+In addition, many financial services companies also have brokerage houses as part of their broader services.

-Finding the right brokerage firm for you can be an important piece of any successful retirement plan, so read on to learn about what a brokerage firm is, what it can do for you and what you should look for when selecting one.
+Finding the right brokerage firm can be an important piece of any successful financial plan.
+Read on to learn about what a brokerage firm is, what it can do for you, and what you should look for when selecting a broker.

 What Is a Full-Service Brokerage Firm?

-Even the best full-service brokerage might ultimately fail to create enough value in the other services they offer to make up for the fees they charge, which can add up considerably over time.
-However, there are also many ways a good full-service brokerage can help you avoid paying unnecessary taxes or make investments that are suited toward your specific financial goals.
-It’s important to consider just how complex your portfolio is or will be, and whether or not the additional services you get with a full-service brokerage are worth it to you.
+Even the best full-service brokerage might ultimately fail to create enough value in the other services it offers to make up for the fees it charges, which can add up considerably over time.
+On the other hand, there are many ways a good full-service brokerage can save you money over time.
+This usually comes in the form of helping you lower your taxes or make the right investments.
+It’s important to consider just how complex your investment portfolio is or will be, and whether the additional services you get with a full-service brokerage are worth it.

 What Is a Discount Brokerage Firm?

-A discount brokerage is a stripped-down, bare-bones version of a full-service brokerage, simply executing trades and not much else.
-That might mean you’re not getting a dedicated team of professionals helping you understand how you can grow your wealth, but they usually charge a much lower brokerage fee — typically a simple flat, per-trade fee.
+A discount brokerage is a stripped-down, bare-bones version of a full-service brokerage that usually doesn’t do much beyond executing trades.
+This might mean you’re not getting a dedicated team of professionals helping you understand how you can grow your wealth.
+However, you’ll often pay a lower brokerage fee for this service — typically a flat, per-trade fee.

 Most online brokerages are of the discount variety, giving you a simple, direct way to make investments at the lowest possible cost.
-You can save a considerable amount on fees by opting for a low-cost discount brokerage and taking a DIY approach to investing, but you will be losing advice and planning a team of professionals employed by a full-service brokerage would give you.
-If you have a smaller account or intend on making pretty simple, straight-forward investments, a discount brokerage might be right for you.
+You can save a considerable amount on fees by opting for a low-cost discount brokerage and taking a DIY approach to investing, but you will be losing advice and planning from a team of professionals.
+If you have a smaller account or intend to make simple, straightforward investments, a discount brokerage might be right for you.